baremetal-engine/PotatoAI/README.md

 * **Private by default:** All conversations, prompts, and inputs are local-only unless explicitly shared.
 * **Consent-driven memory:** PotatoAI will ask, "Do you want me to remember this?" — and store it globally only if permitted.
+* **Per-chat Hivemind sharing:** Users are prompted at the end of each chat whether to contribute insights to the global memory.
+* **Toggle-based control:** A persistent button on-screen allows users to manually switch between sharing and private modes.
 * **Local control:** Users can move any memory from shared to private at any time.
 * **Recursive filtering:** Malicious code and contradictory inputs are filtered before reaching shared memory.